swift-server/sswg/proposals/0022-discordbm.md

     }
 }
 ```
-`token` is a "secret" by which `GatewayManager` will authenticate with Discord. `appId`, `presence` and `intents` are 3 more Discord-related configuration options, and are not critical, so I'll skip explaining them to focus on what DiscordBM actually does, rather than explaining Discord's behaviors which are already well-documented on their documentation.
+`token` is a "secret" by which `GatewayManager` will authenticate with Discord. `appId`, `presence` and `intents` are 3 more Discord-related configuration options, and are not critical for understanding the library, so I'll skip explaining them to focus on what DiscordBM actually does, rather than explaining Discord's behaviors which are already well-documented on their documentation.

 Then, you would want to call `await bot.connect()`: